-ADHD – Attention-deficit Hyperactivity Disorder
+ADHD – Attention-Deficit Hyperactivity Disorder

-The project ADHD studied various aspects of Attention-deficit Hyperactivity Disorder (ADHD) and self-regulation.
+The project ADHD studied various aspects of Attention-Deficit Hyperactivity Disorder (ADHD) and self-regulation.
 The project was founded in Constance in 2002 by Caterina Gawrilow.
 Since April 2009, the project ADHD has been incorporated in the IDeA Center.

-Project description
+Project Description

 ADHD is one of the most common psychiatric disorders in childhood and adolescence.
 Affected children are inattentive, hyperactive, and impulsive, which leads to manifold difficulties in school and social life.
 Furthermore, children and adolescents with ADHD show deficits in executive function – i.e. in inhibiting behaviors and reactions, or in switching flexibly between different tasks.
 Thus, their ability to self-regulate is restricted.